UCSB-CS-Graduate-Representatives/UCSB-CS-Graduate-Representatives.github.io/elections/index.md

 **The elections for the 2018-19 academic year is underway.
 The list of the candidates will be posted soon**

+The elections will be conducted in two steps.
+First, we are looking to fill the three Executive committee positions, after which the elected execs will conduct elections for the remaining non-exec positions.

+Please nominate yourself by [filling this form!](https://goo.gl/forms/dA4FrdofBmszhm542)

 Current Candidates
 ==================